caldav4j/caldav4j/README.md

 CalDAV4j makes it easy to issue complex queries to a caldav server, supporting free-busy and calendar-collections.
 Moreover, it supports the standard adding and removal of events.

-CalDAV4j used to have a version extends the Android Calendar App with Caldav Sync implementation for Android.
+CalDAV4j used to have a version which extends the Android Calendar App with Caldav Sync implementation for Android.

 # CalDAV4j